cmusatyalab/openmidas/README.md

 ## Prerequisites

-OpenMiDaS uses pyTorch (MiDaS) for monocular depth estimation.
+OpenMiDaS uses the [MiDaS](https://github.com/isl-org/MiDaS) models from pyTorch hub  for monocular depth estimation.
 It has been tested on __Ubuntu 20.04 LTS (focal)__.
 It requires an nVidia GPU.

 OpenMiDaS has an Android client that is available on the [Google PlayStore](https://play.google.com/store/apps/details?id=edu.cmu.cs.openmidas).
 It requires an Android device running Android 7.0+ (API level 33).